GRANTS

 Gamechanger Grants

-Opportunity: Plan an event designed to make a big difference in your community, bring in new prospects and members, and pilot new program initiatives.
+Opportunity: Plan an event designed to make a big difference in your community, bring in new prospects and members, or pilot new program initiatives.

-Amount: $50-$1000; Innovation grants will be awarded on a rolling basis while funds are available.
+Amount: $50 - $1000 USD for in-person events; Up to $250 USD for virtual events.
+Innovation grants will be awarded on a rolling basis while funds are available and funding exceptions being made on a case-by-case basis.

 Timeline: Apply at least two weeks prior to your event.
 The earlier, the better!